mobi-css/getmobicss.com/src/docs/container.md

 # Container

-> Three types of containers: normal, wider and fluid.

 ## Introduction

 There are 3 kinds of containers, `.container`, `.container-wider` and `.container-fluid`.
 We can use them to build whether a simple layout or a complex layout.